Membership Terms & Conditions

 NOTICE: Use of cell phones or soaps, oils, fragrances/perfumes, lotions, etc., or applying water to the heating elements while using the Steam Room, Sauna, or Whirlpool are not permitted, subject to membership suspension or termination.

 Steam Room: Wet heat, high humidity, 110-115 degrees F, 5-10 minutes recommended.
-Swimsuit preferred, nude or workout clothes, no street shoes.
+Swimsuit or workout clothes must be worn, no street shoes.

 Sauna: Dry heat, 170 degrees F, 5-10 minutes recommended.
-Swimsuit preferred, nude or workout clothes, no street shoes.
+Swimsuit or workout clothes must be worn, no street shoes.

 Whirlpool: 104 degrees F 5-10 minutes recommended.
-Swimsuit preferred, nude acceptable due to filtration.
+Swimsuit or workout clothes must be worn

 SWIMMING POOL RULES